 Prioritize What You Really Want to Do at Universal Studios Hollywood

 Read up on what there is to do and see, decide what you absolutely can’t miss, and check out those things first.
 Depending on the time of year, you may find you have extra time to roam after hitting those must-dos.
+For more tips and all the ways to save, check out our complete guide to buying discount Universal Studios Hollywood tickets.

 Split Your Day Strategically

 Here’s one more option for checking out both tours in one day.
-If you’re willing to do more driving, you can split your day at Universal Studios Hollywood by buying tickets with the early arrival option (which can only be done directly through UniversalStudiosHollywood.com) or be sure to buy Universal Express tickets to quickly enter most rides and attractions.
+If you’re willing to do more driving, you can split your day at Universal Studios Hollywood by arriving at park opening.
+Spend the first 4–5 hours taking the World-Famous Studio Tour and going on rides.
+Then drive to Warner Bros. for a 2:30 p.m. tour (which you’ve already reserved in advance).

 You’ll be able to get back to Universal with enough time to grab a bite to eat, check out the shows, and go on any of the rides you missed in the morning.
-Or, assuming you’re staying at one of the hotels near Universal Studios Hollywood, head back for an early dinner and a stroll around CityWalk.
+Or, if you’re staying at one of the hotels near Universal Studios Hollywood, head back for an early dinner and a stroll around CityWalk.

-That said, if your goal is to relax and not have to rush around L.A., then plan on visiting Warner Bros. on one day and Universal Studios Hollywood the next day.
+That said, if your goal is to relax and not have to rush around L.A., plan on visiting Warner Bros. on one day and Universal Studios Hollywood the next day.
 That way, you’ll get more enjoyment out of both.

 Leave a Reply